Corporate plan 2023 / 2028 (2025 / 26 refresh)

 - Improving outcomes for children and young people by promoting rights of children, young people in everything we do, through our strategy to support children and young people to live safely at home with their family; through the corporate parenting strategy to help each cared for child achieve a better life; We will strive to provide new children's care facilities within Swansea; by progressing a new children's care facility offering high quality, not for profit, local placements when most needed.

-- Transforming care and support to vulnerable adults - supporting our most vulnerable adults to remain safe and independent at home, by remodelling access to an integrated health and social care service.
-We will re balance our service offer to provide better day care opportunities and respite services across the City; to focus on prevention, reablement, and by engaging with Health to ensure care plans align with health recovery to improve outcomes.
+- Transforming Care and Support to vulnerable adults - Supporting our most vulnerable adults to remain safe and independent at home, by remodelling access to an integrated health and social care service.
+We will rebalance our service offer to provide better day care opportunities and respite services across the city; to focus on prevention, reablement, and by engaging with Health to ensure care plans align with health recovery to improve outcomes.

 - Support to unpaid carers, parent carers and young carers - recognising the vital contribution of unpaid carers, parent-carers and young carers by coproducing new approaches to the right support to achieve their own well-being outcomes.